jmdaemon/treeleaves-lisp/README.md

 ## Why

-Tagging all your files for you automatically by directory allows you to easily search for them using any of these tags, and also preserve the structure of your current file directories.
+Tagging files on your system automatically allows you to easily search for them using any of these tags while requiring little effort to tag them manually.
+You only have to sort files into their respective folders and allow treeleaves to take advantage of the hierarchical nature of the files.
+You can maintain your current directory structure while also having the ability to quickly locate files in nested directories.
 Don't feel like using Treeleaves to search for your files anymore?
-No problem, just delete the related `documents.sqlite` file, and you're done.
+No problem, just delete the related `documents.sqlite` file, and that's it.

-In the future Treeleaves will automatically tag new files and insert entries into your document database.
-You'll be able to even specify other heuristics to tag files by, and even provide automatic migrations should you move the files somewhere else on disk.
+Treeleaves also offers additional features such as:

+- Automatic pruning of files not found on disk
+- Automatic migration of file paths for files moved on disk
+- Ability to specify specific files/directories to prune
+- Ability to output generated directory tags

+Other file searching/tagging heuristics are also planned for the future.

 ## Installation